Nheengatu (album): Concept

-The name of the album means "General Language" and is a reference to the artificial language created by the Jesuits in Brazil to ease the communication between the Indigenous peoples in Brazil and the Portuguese colonizers.
+The name of the album means "General Language" and is a reference to the Nheengatu language.
 As for the cover, it is based on the painting De "Kleine" Toren van Babel, by Pieter Bruegel.
 It depicts the Tower of Babel, a mythical tower built by men to reach the heavens, but destroyed by God's rage, which resulted in they being spread over the Earth, causing new languages to develop, thus making it difficult for different peoples to understand each other.
 The cover art was chosen after the album was done, via a research made by Britto.

 At their official Facebook announcement, the band explained:

 In one of the first occasions in which the band sessioned with its new formation (four members, session drummer and no other supporting musicians), Miklos came up with a manifesto of sorts, explaining how Titãs should be from that moment on.
 Each member "understood it in a different way", but the band ended up finding a common point.
 From there on, according to Britto, the band started to work on two ideas: "that we were going to make a raw rock album and that it should contain an explicit brazilianity".

 Commenting on the influence of Cabeça Dinossauro on the album, guitarist Tony Bellotto explained that the moment of Brasil at the time of the album's preparation could be compared to the moment Brasil experienced at the time of Cabeça Dinossauro (1986):

 However, he rejects that Nheengatu is a "back to the roots" album.
 "People speak through stereotypes.
 We didn't get back to the roots, much to the contrary.
 What they mean is that we did an album as relevant and seminal as some of our best past works, like Cabeça Dinossauro and Titanomaquia."